kyma-project/kyma/docs/kyma/docs/04-05-aks-installation.md

 - [Docker](https://www.docker.com/)
 - [Docker Hub](https://hub.docker.com/) account
 - [az](https://docs.microsoft.com/pl-pl/cli/azure/install-azure-cli)
-- set environment variables
+- set the environment variables

 ### Environment variables

-Set following environment variables
+Set the following environment variables:
 ```
 export RS_GROUP={YOUR_RESOURCE_GROUP_NAME}
 export CLUSTER_NAME={YOUR_CLUSTER_NAME}
 export REGION={YOUR_REGION} #westeurope
 ```

-If you plan to use a custom domain set also these:
+If you use a custom domain, set also these variables:
 ```
 export DNS_DOMAIN={YOUR_DOMAIN} # example.com
 export SUB_DOMAIN={YOUR_SUBDOMAIN} # cluster (in this case the full name of your cluster is cluster.example.com)
 ```

-Create a resource group that will contain all your resources
+Create a resource group that will contain all your resources:
 ```
 az group create --name ${RS_GROUP} --location ${REGION}
 ```

->**NOTE:** If you don't own a domain which you can use or you don't want to assign a domain to a cluster, see the **Install Kyma on a AKS cluster with wildcard DNS** document which shows you how to create a cluster-based playground environment using a wildcard DNS provided by xip.io.
+>**NOTE:** If you don't own a domain which you can use or you don't want to assign a domain to a cluster, see the **Install Kyma on an AKS cluster with wildcard DNS** document which shows you how to create a cluster-based playground environment using a wildcard DNS provided by xip.io.

 ## DNS setup